nlmuscanell/UCF-14-JAVASCRIPT/README.md

 ### Automatic Table and Date Search

-A basic HTML web page was created.
-A UFO dataset provided in the form of an array of JavaScript objects.
-I wrote code that appends a table to the web page and then adds new rows of data for each UFO sighting.I also used a date form and wrote JavaScript code that listened for events and searched through the `date/time` column to find rows that match user input.
+A basic HTML web page was created to host data on UFO sightings.
+The UFO dataset consisted of an array of JavaScript objects.
+JavaScript code was written to appends a table to the web page and then add new rows of data for each UFO sighting.
+JavaScript code was also included to listen for events and search through the `date/time` column to find rows that match user input.

 ### Multiple Search Categories

-I wrote JavaScript code that would add multiple `input` tags, and allows the user to set multiple filters (simultaneously) to search for UFO sightings.
-These filters included: date/time, city, state, country, and sighiting shape.
+JavaScript code was created to add multiple `input` tags, allowing the user to set multiple filters (simultaneously) to search for UFO sightings.
+These filters included are: date/time, city, state, country, and sighiting shape.